fsvbach/coldstart-paper/README.md

 # Adaptive Political Surveys and GPT-4

-This repository contains the code and data to reproduce the analysis in "Adaptive political surveys and GPT-4: Tackling the cold start problem with simulated user interactions" ([pre-print available here](https://arxiv.org/pdf/2503.09311)).
+This repository contains the code and data to reproduce the analysis in "Adaptive political surveys and GPT-4: Tackling the cold start problem with simulated user interactions" ([published in PLoS One](https://doi.org/10.1371/journal.pone.0322690); an earlier [pre-print is available here](https://arxiv.org/pdf/2503.09311)).

 ## Repository Structure